yellowmessenger/documentation/docs/platform_concepts/appConfiguration/service-now.md

   * **Account name:** Choose the Service now account for the intended action.
    *  **Action:** Select the action to perform.
    *  **Select Objects:** Choose the object (**Incident**/**Request**) in which the chosen action should be performed. **Get File** action is an exception, the **Select Objects** field doesn't apply to this action.
    *  Once you choose the object, the corresponding fields for that action and object is displayed.
-You need to fill those fields and to fill them you can  either add nodes to the flow before the ServiceNow node to collect this information from the user or you can click Or and type the information yourself.
+Fill these fields by adding nodes before the ServiceNow node to collect user information, or click 'Or' to manually input the details.

    To collect the information from user, add a [prompt node](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/prompt-nodes#docusaurus_skipToContent_fallback) and [store the response in a variable](https://docs.yellow.ai/docs/platform_concepts/studio/build/bot-variables#store-data-in-variables).
 Pass that variable in the respective field.

    *  **Parse API response:** Select the function that will parse the API response(optional).
 To know more about how to use this, click [here](https://docs.yellow.ai/docs/platform_concepts/studio/api/send-receive-apiresponses#parse-api-responses).